A Community Partner

 For more than 146 years, Lebanon Valley College has been an integral part of Annville and the greater Lebanon Valley—and the benefits have been mutual.
 The people of LVC make an impact on Annville and the wider community.
 They volunteer thousands of service hours each year to numerous local organizations.
 They buy goods and services that create jobs and support local businesses.
 LVC employees purchase homes in the community, and they are active as school board members, volunteer firefighters, and nonprofit volunteers.

 The Lebanon Valley Education Partnership (LVEP) was established in 1989 between LVC and the Lebanon School District to encourage children to study, stay in school, and aspire to attend college.
 Currently, there are 26 LVEP scholars pursuing an LVC degree and 34 LVEP scholars have completed an LVC degree.
-LVC also provides Annville-Cleona School District students 12 scholarship classes each semester and has agreements with three Lebanon County school districts for their students to be dually enrolled at LVC.
+LVC also provides Annville-Cleona School District students 12 scholarship classes each semester (worth $154,462 dating back to July 2001) and has agreements with three Lebanon County school districts for their students to be dually enrolled at LVC.
 Finally, of those LVC students from Lebanon County, 94 percent received nearly $3.5 million in institutional aid (grants, scholarships, and fellowships) directly from LVC.

 Vernon and Doris Bishop Library